bulgantamiri/fibostackclient/doc/source/contributor/command-logs.rst

 ===========

 General logs are those messages that not specific to any single command.
-Use the logger of ``openstackclient.shell`` to record them.
+Use the logger of ``fibostackclient.shell`` to record them.
 In each command class, we can simply get this logger by ``self.app.log``.

 Example
 ~~~~~~~

-This example shows how to log general logs in OpenStackClient.
+This example shows how to log general logs in fibostackClient.

 .. code-block:: python

-    from openstackclient.i18n import _
+    from fibostackclient.i18n import _

     ## ...